Codes Executive Group

 A Green Paper may be presented to Senate for its view where fundamental changes to the principles that underpin the Code/s are being considered or proposed.

-The proposed changes to the Codes will be presented to the AQSC and University Education Committee in May.
+The proposed changes to the Codes will be presented to the UAQC in May and University Education Committee in June for approval.

 Mode of operation

-- The Group will report to the University Academic Quality and Standards Committee.
+- The Group will report to the University Academic Quality Committee.

 - The Group will meet as required, consonant with its work plan, to discuss any matters of substance; it may virtually consider and agree moderate changes to existing policy or regulation.